1-12: Multiple Conditions

 6 Finding Ranges of numbers

-So far when we has used conditional operators on numbers that are bounded on one side but go off to infinity of the other.
+So far when we have used conditional operators on numbers that are bounded on one side but go off to infinity on the other.

 • highTemp > 60 means anything from 60 up to positive infinity